-A lot of the times, Sonny needs feeding and Jack needs attention at the same time.
-This is one of my favourite times to read with Jack; I will ask him to bring over some books and we sit, the three of us; eating, reading, and listening.
+A lot of the times, Sonny needs feeding and Jack needs attention at the same time and this has now turned into one of my favourite times to read with Jack; I will ask him to bring over some books and we’ll sit, the three of us; eating, reading, and listening.
 I’m sure Sonny enjoys the stories too!
 When Jack needs his food, Sonny will go in the bouncer or in the sling.
 I’ve also started putting Sonny in the bouncer next to Jack whilst Jack eats – firstly, it entertains Sonny but also I think it’s nice for them to start to ‘eat’ together.
-Ditto potty training – which has become a joint exercise.
+Ditto potty training which has become a joint exercise.

 KEEPING BOTH HAPPY:

-I’d actually say here a lot of your work is done for you!
-Sonny is definitely happier when Jack is around as Jack is great entertainment for Sonny.
+I’d actually say here a lot of your work is done for you with number two!
+Sonny is definitely happier when Jack is around – Jack is great entertainment for Sonny.
 In fact, I enjoy days when I have them both around far more than just me and Sonny, which I actually find harder work.
-I love having Jack around also as company (is that sad?) to ‘talk to’ rather than just the newborn who as much as I can oggle at him and coo away, he doesn’t make me laugh with his silly words or light up my world when he tells me he loves me.
-We’re lucky perhaps in that Jack is also very content playing alone (read my thoughts about children and independent play here) which does give me more time to focus on Sonny when I need to.
+I love having Jack around also as company (is that sad?) to ‘talk to’ and make me laugh with his silly words or light up my world when he tells me he loves me.
+Jack is also very content playing alone which gives me pockets of time to focus on Sonny.
 Also I find interestingly, they sort of take it in turns to ‘play up’; when one is tricky, the other will be good as gold.
-The other thing is that I’m fortunate in that we have wonderful grandparents who help out and Jack also goes to nursery two days a week – this gives some variety for Jack, and allows me to spend time with Sonny alone.

 GETTING ME TIME: